sparkfabrik/company-playbook/content/recipes/projects-environments-availability.md

 ## Projects environments general availability

-Our CI pipelines build a lot of different environments for each project each day.
+Our CI pipelines build a lot of different environments for each project every day.
 Aside from branch-related pipelines built for automated testing purposes, we also have more stable environments like staging, demos or develop.

 Those environments live on a Kubernetes cluster (see [Access Kubernetes Sparkfabrik cluster](/recipes/access-k8s-sparkfabrik-cluster)) which under load may scale well over 20 active nodes.
 To reduce costs **and** to enforce our policies on a healthy work/life balance, we leverage the dynamic nature of the cloud and scale the cluster down to 2 or 3 nodes after 8:00PM.
 At 8:00AM the environment are respawn transparently.